Teams spend $1.4B in 1 day, then MLB locks out players

 “It was 50-50,” Báez said.
 “We didn’t know what was going to happen when the deadline comes.
 I was just making sure I wanted to be with one of the best teams.”

-Teams won’t be able to communicate with their players during the shutdown.
+Teams likely won’t be able to communicate with their players during the shutdown.

 “We were talking about that yesterday.
 It’s funny how you sign it and the next day you’re shut out,” Seager said.
 “They’ve been upfront with me.
 I know what to expect from them.
 They know what to expect from me.
 They know I’m going to come prepared.
 They know I want to be prepared.”

 Plenty of big names remain on the board, though.
-Star shortstop Carlos Correa, first baseman Freddie Freeman, third baseman Kris Bryant, shortstop Trevor Story and outfielder Nick Castellanos are still free agents and might have to wait until spring or later to find a home.
+Star shortstop Carlos Correa, first baseman Freddie Freeman, third baseman Kris Bryant, shortstop Trevor Story and outfielder Nick Castellanos remain free agents and might have to wait until spring or later to find a home.

-Right-hander Nick Martinez was close to an agreement with the San Diego Padres but didn’t get it completed before the owners locked out players, according to a person with knowledge of the talks.
-The person spoke to The Associated Press on condition of anonymity because no deal had been reached.

-Martinez, who pitched in Japan the past four seasons, remains a free agent.
-So does right-hander Jordan Lyles, who had a deal with Baltimore but was unable to get his physical done in time.

 Based on estimates for remaining unsigned players, MLB projects offseason spending will be about $3 billion for a star-studded free agent class, roughly $700 million more than the previous high.
 Of the 188 free agents, 46 agreed to deals before the CBA expiration.